Obstructing Lagrangian concordance for closures of 3-braids: Nonvanishing symplectic homology

 First, we consider the Legendrian contact homology DGA $\mathscr{A}_L=LHO(L)$ of the link $L$ in the Weinstein diagram $\mathcal{D}(\Lambda)$.
 Recall that $\mathcal{D}(\Lambda)$ is constructed via surgery on a $(p,q)$ and a $(1,0)$ curve in the torus with one boundary component, and consists of the attaching curves of a single 2-handle and a single 1-handle.
 Since $\Lambda\neq U$, by Lemma \ref{lemma:qgreaterthanp}, we choose $p$ and $q$ satisfing $0<p<q$.

 The attaching sphere of the 2-handle winds around the 1-handle $q$ times.

 As in subsection \ref{subsec:computeDGA}, we will write $a_i$ (or $a$) to denote generators coming from crossings present in the front diagram, $b_i$ to denote generators coming from crossings formed by the Lagrangian resolution, and $c^0_{i\;j}, c^1_{i\;j}$ to denote generators coming from the internal Reeb chords within the 1-handle.
 In particular, consider the generators $a$ and $b_i$, $1\leq i\leq q-1$ as labelled in Figure \ref{fig:GenDGA}.
-The differential for $a$ and the $b_i$'s are as follows:
+The differentials for these generators are computed explicitly in the previous subsection, see (\textasteriskcentered).